 I've been incredibly happy with this al pastor recipe, so I stuck with that as the base.
 The wings were given a night to soak in some flavor of the marinade, then roasted for 45 minutes in a 425°F oven and finished with a sprinkling of pineapple, cilantro, and lime juice.

-- 1 large or 2 small chipotle chilies in adobo
+1 large or 2 small chipotle chiles in adobo

-- 1 teaspoons adobo from canned chipotle chilies in adobo
+1 teaspoon adobo from canned chipotle chilies in adobo

-- 3 lbs chicken wings, cut into drumettes and flats
+3 pounds chicken wings, cut into drumettes and flats

-Preheat oven to 350°F. Place guajillo chilies on a baking sheet and heat in oven until puffed up and aromatic, about 3-5 minutes.
+Preheat oven to 350°F. Place guajillo chiles on a baking sheet and heat in oven until puffed up and aromatic, about 3-5 minutes.
 Remove from the oven and allow to cool.
-Seed chilies, tear into pieces, and process in a spice grinder into a fine powder.
+Seed chiles, tear into pieces, and process in a spice grinder into a fine powder.

 Coarsely chop 2 pineapple rounds, discarding core; cover and chill remaining pineapple.
 Place chopped onion and chopped pineapple in the jar of a blender.
 Add orange juice, vinegar, chili powder, garlic, salt, oregano, cumin, chipotles, and adobo; puree marinade until smooth.
 Place chicken wings in large resealable plastic bag.
 Add marinade and seal bag, releasing excess air.
 Turn to coat.
 Chill at least 4 hours to overnight.

 Pre-heat oven to 425 degrees.
 Line rimmed baking sheet with aluminum foil and lay a wire rack inside.
 Arrange chicken wings on rack, leaving a little space between each wing.
 Place in the oven and cook until deeply browned, about 45 minutes.